-Penn Chamber is the unbrella ensemble for a variety of year-long chamber groups consisting of mainly string quartets, piano trios, piano four hands, and other small ensembles.
+Penn Chamber is the umbrella ensemble for a variety of year-long chamber groups consisting of mainly string quartets, piano trios, piano four hands, and other small ensembles.
 The Music Department provides weekly coaching for credit with professional musicians.
 Groups meet approximately once a week for an hour with their coach and also rehearse once or twice a week on their own.
 The schedule is coordinated by each group on an individual basis with the coach; coachings are generally in the evening.
 Repertoire consists of masterpieces in the genre, including works by Beethoven, Bartok, Schoenberg, Ravel, Shostakovich, etc. Spots are limited and acceptance is based on an audition during the first week of September.
 Please visit our Auditions page in August to find out how to arrange an audition.
 Final concerts are held in Amado Recital Hall and Rose Recital Hall.
 The program is open to Penn undergraduates (with or without credit) and graduate students (not for credit).

 Students interested in small ensemble historic performance from the Baroque era (Bach, Handel, Vivaldi, etc.) should visit the Baroque Ensemble site.

-Recipient of an artist fellowship from the Independence Foundation awarded to a small number of exceptional artists in the region, David Yang has been described as "lithe and expressive" in the Strad Magazine and called “a conduit for music;” the all-around renaissance man has forged a career that is a unique blend of performing, commissioning music, coaching, storytelling, and composition.
-David has been heard throughout North America and Europe in collaboration with members of the Borromeo, Brentano, Cassatt, Lark, Miro, Pro Arte and Tokyo String Quartets and Apple Hill Chamber Players, Trio Solisti, and Cavatina and Eroica Piano Trios.
-Concert highlights include performances of Mozart’s Sinfonia Concertante for violin, viola and orchestra in Canada, Wales, and England along with recitals in Italy, the UK, and throughout North America.
+Recipient of an artist fellowship from the Independence Foundation awarded to a small number of exceptional artists in the region, violist David Yang has been described as "lithe and expressive" in the Strad Magazine and called “a conduit for music;” the all-around renaissance man has forged a career that is a unique blend of performing, composition, coaching, and storytelling.
+David has been heard in collaboration with members of the Borromeo, Brentano, Cassatt, Lark, Miro, Pro Arte and Tokyo String Quartets and Apple Hill Chamber Players, Trio Solisti, and Cavatina and Eroica Piano Trios.
+Concert highlights include concertos in Canada and Great Britain along with recitals in Italy, the UK and throughout the USA.
 As an active advocate of new music he has premiered dozens of works.
-Currently Artistic Director of the Newburyport Chamber Music Festival and Director of Chamber Music at the University of Pennsylvania, in his role as leader of the storytelling music troupe Auricolae he has developed a program to foster the creation of new compositions by public school students in Philadelphia.
-He is a member of Ensemble Epomeo based in the United Kingdom.
+Currently Artistic Director of the Newburyport Chamber Music Festival and Director of Chamber Music at the University of Pennsylvania, in his role as leader of the storytelling music troupe Auricolae, he developed a residency program to foster the creation of new compositions by public school students in Philadelphia.
+He is a member of string trio Ensemble Epomeo based in the United Kingdom.
 Their premiere recording, "The Complete String Trios of Hans Gal and Hans Krasa," was designated “critic’s choice” in Grammophone Magazine ("A splendid disc I cannot get enough of").
 Their second CD of the music of Schnittke, Penderecki, and Kurtag was released in Fall 2014 ("...remarkable intensity and elegant assurance throughout... bristles with detail -- there are finely balanced chords moving from glowing diatonicism to harsh dissonance, and carefully shaped melodies with beautifully expressive vibrato -- yet they never lose sight of the work's broader architecture, nor of its poignant, increasingly bleak mood" -- The Strad Magazine).
 The release of their third recording, Schoenberg's Verklarte Nacht, received universal acclaim ("an impressive recording that exposes many details of the score that usually remain obscure" --Gavin Dixon).

-Contact David at yangvla at earthlink dot net
+Contact David at ydavid at sas dot upenn dot edu

 Penn Chamber: By appointment